-When the flour mill burned down in the 1870s, the family moved to Wellington, Kansas where they had relatives.
+When the flour mill burned down in the 1870s, the family moved to Wellington, Kansas, where they had relatives.
 The family began to farm and soon set up another flour mill.

-In 1883, Gordon was very pleased when the Pawnee Agency received a letter from Buffalo Bill asking for several Indians to travel with his newly organized Wild West Show.
+In 1883, Gordon was delighted when the Pawnee Agency received a letter from Buffalo Bill asking for several Indians to travel with his newly organized Wild West Show.
 Six of the Pawnee, along with Gordon Lillie, quickly volunteered.

-May’s family soon started to talk Gordon into starting his own show and, liking the idea, he recruited backers and organized the “Pawnee Bill Wild West Show” in 1888.
-Practicing with him, his wife May performed as “Champion Girl Horseback Shot of the West”.
+May’s family soon started to talk Gordon into starting his own show, and, liking the idea, he recruited backers and organized the “Pawnee Bill Wild West Show” in 1888.
+Practicing with him, his wife May performed as “Champion Girl Horseback Shot of the West.”
 Unfortunately, the production went broke after only one season.

 In 1902 Pawnee Bill established the Buffalo Ranch on land he purchased from Blue Hawk.
-Later, he traveled to Washington, D.C. to promote a congressional bill to develop a wildlife refuge.
+Later, he traveled to Washington, D.C., to promote a congressional bill to develop a wildlife refuge.

 In 1930 Pawnee Bill built and operated “Pawnee Bill’s Old Town,” two miles west of his ranch, a tourist attraction featuring log cabins, tepees, saloons, gunfights, and other attractions from the Old West.
-Six years later May died in an automobile accident.
+Six years later, May died in an automobile accident.
 Gordon died in 1942.
 He was 81.

-Unfortunately Old Town burned to the ground in 1944, along with some of the finest objects of Indian art and artifacts of the Old West.
+Unfortunately, Old Town burned to the ground in 1944, along with some of the finest objects of Indian art and artifacts of the Old West.

 Pawnee Bill Ranch and Museum